colonyos/colonies/docs/Executor.md

 }
 ```

 Note the **timeout** argument.
 The executor must specify how long time it is willing to wait for process.
-That is, how long time the **AssignProcess** function should block.
+That is, how long time the **Assign** function should block.
 The timeout should be set to at least 1 second to prevent overloading the Colonies with too many assign requests.

-Also note that there is no guarantee that the AssignProcess function actually returns a process even if the function has not timed out.
+Also note that there is no guarantee that the Assign function actually returns a process even if the function has not timed out.
 Another executor might have been quicker and was assigned the process.

 ### Julia executor example
 ```julia